Thursday 9 February 2023

 Lack of support can take various forms, including others not believing that we are ill and not understanding the severity of the limits imposed by ME.
 It could be down to people just fundamentally not being able to put themselves in your shoes…you have to have experienced it to truly understand it.

-Having ME may make you feel more vulnerable to those who are negative or demanding.
+Having ME or Severe ME may make you feel more vulnerable to those who are negative or demanding.
 The cost to your health of spending time with such people may be great enough to convince you that some relationships are not worth maintaining.

 You may decide to keep close to some people and others you may consider essential in your life but the cost of spending time with certain people may be great enough to convince you that some relationships are not worth maintaining.